Scholarships for master's – Rwanda

 How to apply

-We will open for applications for entry in September 2019 in October 2018.
+We will open for applications for entry in September 2019 on 1 August 2018 and the deadline to apply is 9 September 2018 at 5pm GMT.

 Note that there is a clear separation between the process of awarding the scholarships and our admissions procedure.
 Scholarships are awarded entirely on merit.
 It is not necessary to have an academic offer of admission to apply for the scholarship.
 There is no advantage or disadvantage in having an academic offer.
 If you are selected for the scholarship you will be automatically admitted for the course of your choice.